MaxwellBo/MaxwellBo/README.md

-⚠️ most of my open source code is not hosted on GitHub, but on [Observable](https://observablehq.com/@mjbo).
+⚠️ quite a bit of my open source code is hosted on [Observable](https://observablehq.com/@mjbo), not GitHub.
 My full portfolio is available at [maxbo.me](https://maxbo.me/).